 1875: Carlos Manuel de Céspedes is elected the first Cuban mayor in Key West.

 1878: The Pact of Zanjón ends the Ten Years' War.

 1879–80: A second war of independence begins, known as "The Little War," but is crushed by Spain after nine months.

 1886: Ybor City is founded near Tampa, Florida, attracting many Cuban cigar workers.

 1892: The Cuban journalist, poet, and patriot José Martí founds the Cuban Revolutionary Party in New York City.

-1895: The second Cuban war of independence begins.
+1895: The third Cuban war of independence begins.

 1898: In February, the USS Maine explodes in Havana Harbor.
 In April, the United States declares war against Spain.
 The Spanish-American War ends in August.
 In December, Spain relinquishes control of Cuba (as well as Puerto Rico, the Philippines, and Guam) through the Treaty of Paris.